raviqqe/stak/doc/src/content/docs/index.md

 Stak is a no-`std` and no-`alloc` [Scheme][scheme] implementation in Rust.

-This project is a fork of [Ribbit Scheme][ribbit], the tiny R4RS implementation.
+This project is a fork of [Ribbit Scheme][ribbit], the small and portable R4RS implementation.

 ## Goals